uga-libraries/born-digital-accessioning/README.md

 ## Overview

 Accessioning is the process of transferring and documenting the transfer of collections material into the Libraries' care.
 For born-digital materials, that means safely copying them into the Libraries' temporary storage system and documentating the process.
-Digital files should be accessioned on receipt whenever possible.
+Digital files should be accessioned within four months of receipt.

 This documentation references Python scripts in the accessioning-scripts repository in the UGA Libraries GitHub.